kikutabryan/foxy-tutorial/README.md

 It is important to replace all the `todo` sections of the code with the appropriate information.
 Make sure to update the variable `maintainer`, `maintainer_email`, `description`, and `license`.
 For the license, we will be using an `Apache License 2.0`.

-To be able to access the nodes created by console, the console `'scripts_section'` in `entry_points` needs to be updated.
+To be able to access the nodes created by console, the `entry_points` field needs to be updated.
+The `entry_points` field contains the mapping between the names of your scripts and their location.
 Modify the `setup.py` file to have the `entry_points` match the following:

 ```python
 entry_points={